PricelessToolkit/ESPBell-MAX/README.md

   - 1 x DoorBell
   - 1x Power
   - 1x On ESP module "Not used"
-- Battery Li-Ion 18650 "Not Included"
+- Battery type Li-Ion 18650
+- Button for flashing Firmware

+## Ready-made KIT
+- Assembled PCB
 - Cable with Connector 12P 30cm
-- Button for flashing Firmware
+- Battery "Not Included"

 ## ESPBell-MAX Code Configuration
 ### Used Arduino Libraries